soulcutter/blog.soulcutter.com/_posts/2020-11-11-ruby-refinements-have-one-good-use-case.md

 ## Aha, but I have a different great use case!

 That's awesome!
 I'd love to hear more about it.
 If you've got an article I can link to, I'd be sure to put it in an addendum here.

+## Adendum: Some neat use cases have popped up!

+I am very late updating this post, because almost immediately I got a few examples of other places where people have found refinements useful!

+### Colorizing log messages

+<a href="https://dev.to/rolandstuder/ruby-refinements-have-a-second-good-use-case-42">Roland Stuter responded with a combination of procs, instance_eval, and refining the String class</a> - when you put it all together, it's a handy way to express decorated output!